ropensci/MODIStsp/README.md

 library(MODIStsp)
 MODIStsp()
 ```
-This will open a GUI from which processing options can be specified and eventually saved (or loaded) (see the package PDF vignette for details)
+This will open a GUI from which processing options can be specified and eventually saved (or loaded) (see the package PDF vignette for details)[^2^]

 ### Non Interactive mode
 (Exploiting a previously saved options file)